 There aren’t many bikers who like winter.
 Either you have to ride through it because your bike is your main form of transport or you just don’t want to expose your pride and joy to road crud and therefore you miss out on your biking fix over the winter months.

-If you’re riding through winter, this guide is designed to help you winterize your bike, so that it doesn’t get hammered by the weather nor does it let you down when you need it most.
+If you’re riding through winter, this guide is designed to help you winterize your bike and yourself, so that you don’t get hammered by the weather nor does your bike let you down when you need it most.

 Hibernating your motorcycle involves slightly more than just lobbing it in the garage and shutting the door.
-Especially if you’re storing it for a longer period of time, like 3 months.
-Follow our basic steps and you’ll be wheeling your bike out again next year, with nothing to worry about.
+Especially if you’re storing it for a longer period of time, say 3 months or more.
+You’ll need a decent motorcycle battery charger if you’re laying up your bike for a length of time.

 Winter Motorcycle Maintenance

 If you’re not one to put your bike into hibernation over the winter months, there are still a few steps you need to take to make sure your bike is ready for the cold weather.
 Here are our tips and tricks to help keep your bike in top shape:

 1. Start with a good wash

 First things first, give your bike a really good clean.
 You want to get rid of all the existing dirt that’ll only help more dirt and salt stick to your bike parts, causing them to corrode even faster.